-9. Survey the Mountains From the Grove Park Inn’s Sunset Terrace
+9. Grove Park Inn’s Sunset Terrace

 While Asheville offers many lovely hotels, none is quite as famous as the Omni Grove Park Inn, a sprawling resort complex tucked into a residential section of North Asheville and offering everything from a beautiful spa to truly magnificent vistas.